-Steven Goodman’s case study (2010) is another model of the successful implementation of a student documentary project with a similar population to those in this proposed research project.
+Steven Goodman’s case study (2010) is another model of the successful implementation of a student documentary project with a similar population to this research project.
 Goodman described urban, overage 8th graders who were considered at-risk and reluctant writers.
 In his project, students were highly engaged in their writing as the content, purpose and social context of documentaries based on social issues differed from traditional essays and book reports.
 Students assumed new identities as documentary-makers.
 Goodman’s description of a student-centered video project was supported with research from learning theories such as double abstraction, and cognitive apprenticeship.

 Double Abstraction - Goodman cites Vygotsky's description of writing (p.
 50) as doubly abstracted from the sound and rhythm of spoken word and from an actual person with which we dialogue.
 Using documentary styled projects grounded in social contexts to write for different purposes and audiences allows students to reconnect with the rhythms of language and interaction on many different levels.